 No matter whether you decide to use a regular business checking debit card, or a prepaid business debit card, you’ll need a great business checking account for both.
 Make sure you’re set up with the right one for your small business.

-In short, probably in some way!
-Even if you have a regular business credit card, or you need to find a way to help your employees or contractors spend in a supervised way, there’s likely some way to use a prepaid business debit card to spend smarter.
+A prepaid business debit card can offer several advantages and conveniences for your business.
+Even if you have a regular business credit card, or you need to find a way to help your employees or contractors spend in a supervised manner, there’s likely some way to use a prepaid business debit card to spend smarter.

-Whether you want to track your category spending habits more closely, stick tighter to a budget, integrate into your accounting software, or give your employees a little more freedom (but not too much!), a prepaid business debit card is a fit for many businesses.
+Whether you want to track your category spending habits more closely, stick tighter to a budget, integrate into your accounting software, or give your employees a little more freedom, a prepaid business debit card is a fit for many businesses.
 Give one a try and find out.